 Keeping your shirt tucked in throughout the day can be an aggravating task.
-Sitting, bending, getting in and out of the car, reaching for an item results in our nicely tucked shirt turning into an unpolished disaster.
-And the worst part is that it happens numerous times a day!
-There are ways to keep that shirt tucked in though.
-Check out this list and never again will your dress shirt look like a rumpled mess!
+Sitting, bending, getting in and out of the car, and reaching for an item can result in our nicely tucked shirt turning into an unpolished, sloppy disaster!
+The worst part is that it can happen numerous times a day depending on the length of your shirt, the shape of your body, and the size of your pants.

 1. Traditional Shirt Stays

-They attach via clip to the top of your dress sock and then with an elastic band attach to bottom of your dress shirt.
+They attach via a clip to the top of your dress sock and then with an elastic band attached to the bottom of your dress shirt.
 These are regularly used by military or police officers.
 Not only do they keep your shirt tucked in but your dress sock from falling.

-2. Tuck Your Shirt into Your Underwear
+2. Tuck Your (Under) Shirt into Your Underwear

 3. The Military Tuck

 This tuck works best with shirts that have a lot of material.
 Just as you usually would do, tuck in your shirt into your pants but right before zipping up pants, take a side and grip the excess material with your thumb and forefingers.
 Then, pull out as much material as needed.
 You should then be able to tuck the excess material in and behind, before folding the shirt back on your body.
 You should now have 2 crisply folded pleats that will be kept in place by your belt.

 Pros: It is free to do!

 Cons: It’s a bit difficult getting it right the first few tries and may not hold very long if you don’t tighten your belt well.